 Staff reporting to this post: no direct reports but expected to provide coaching and mentoring support to operational and other technical colleagues and local partners

 Role Dimensions: The role is expected to foster relationships with a wide range of internal and external stakeholders including Save the Children members, the Country Office Programme Development & Quality team, advocacy colleagues, Regional Advisors, technical counterparts in other organisation, donors, academia etc. The role is also expected to engage with internal technical working groups and communities of practice.

 Primary Sub technical area: Early Childhood Education and Development

 Secondary Sub technical area: Girls Education and Inclusive Education including a focus on children with disabilities

-Additional Sub technical area: Education in Emergencies including remote learning support
+Additional Sub technical area: Education in Emergencies including remote learning and catch up learning support

 KEY AREAS OF ACCOUNTABILITY: